OmarAhmedAbdelAziz/Concrete-Strength-Prediction-using-Regression-Machine-Learning/README.md

 # Concrete-Strength-using-Regression-Machine-Learning

-My Machine Learning project for Google Development Student Club (GDSC).
+My New Machine Learning project.

-Diabetes Prediction using Classification Algorithms.
-It's the first time doing an AI project from A-Z by myself.
+Concrete Strength Prediction using Regression Algorithms.

 A brief about the notebook: